What do I ask the surgeons about a possible reversal?

 Reply to Morning glory

-My friends think that I shouldn’t read the negative stories but I want to be informed good and bad.
-I want to be feeling informed fully.
-The negative stories do freak me out, but I’d rather know.
-The surgeons are sounding like it’s gonna be a piece of Cake at least that was what I felt in the hospital.
-I don’t think it’s gonna be that easy.
-Everybody here says that the first few months are difficult maybe a few people didn’t.
-I’d rather be prepared and I do wish my friends would be supportive.
-Thank you for the writing it down advice.
+My friends think that I shouldn't read the negative stories, but I want to be informed, good and bad.
+I want to feel fully informed.
+The negative stories do freak me out, but I'd rather know.
+The surgeons sound like it's going to be a piece of cake; at least that was what I felt in the hospital.
+I don't think it's going to be that easy.
+Everybody here says that the first few months are difficult; maybe a few people didn't.
+I'd rather be prepared, and I do wish my friends would be supportive.
+Thank you for the advice on writing it down.

 JVM261